Download page Configure Business Journeys.

 - If a field related to a custom event is renamed, update the Business Journey definition created from the custom event for the renamed field to be correctly extracted.

 This section describes certain rules to validate Business Journey definition and naming convention for Business Journeys, milestones and extracted fields.
 You can save your work as a draft without invoking validation.
 When you are ready, you can use Validate and Save to check that your definition is acceptable.
 Saving the Business Journey definition does not enable the Business Journey.
 Data is not captured until you actually enable the Business Journey.
-Also, see Business Journeys Life Cycle.
+See Business Journeys Life Cycle.

 Validation Rules for Names